-a.
-If dignity can be said to be the paramount human right as it is present when each and all human rights are fulfilled, so is the right to life present within all other human rights.
-However, the right to life precedes all other human rights: if life is taken all human rights are cancelled4.

-Conversely, joyfully granting and giving solid ground to life and to the right to life, to the quality and equality of life is the base needed for the peaceful progress, the proactive fulfillment and the completion of all human rights.
+- a.
+If dignity can be said to be the paramount human right, present when each and all human rights are fulfilled, so is the right to life present within all other human rights.
+However, the right to life precedes all other human rights: if life is taken all human rights are cancelled4. - b.
+Conversely, joyfully living and granting life, thus giving solid ground to life and to the right to life, to the equality and quality of life, is the base needed for the peaceful progress, the proactive fulfillment and the completion of all human rights.

-- b.
+- c.
 There are no possible limitations or restrictions to the right to life: one is either alive or not.
-Issues pertaining to the beginning and to the end of life such as reproductive rights, abortion, suicides and euthanasia as well as prenatal and genetic engineering should thus be dealt with in a preventive, humane and human sustainable manner, for each and all, in full dignity. - c.
-There is only one way to guarantee the respect of, to protect the right to life: full end effective prevention.
-Once a life is lost, compensation may be due, but there are no possible reparations for that lost life. - d.
-Henceforth, the right to life is also the duty not to kill.
-As such, the right to life is a fully reciprocal right granted to all and in need of being granted by all to all, individually as collectively.
+Issues pertaining to the beginning and to the end of life such as reproductive rights, abortion, suicides and euthanasia as well as prenatal and genetic engineering should thus be dealt with in a preventive, human and humane sustainable manner, for each and all, in full dignity. - d.
+There is only one way to guarantee the respect of, to protect the right to life: full and effective prevention.
+Once a life is lost, compensation may be due, but there are no possible reparations for that lost life. - e.
+Henceforth, the right to life is also the absolute duty not to kill.
+As such, the right to life is a fully reciprocal right, granted to all and in need of being granted by all to all, individually as collectively.

-The Center for Global Nonkilling recognises no right to kill and encourages all persons and institutions to do likewise.
+The Center for Global Nonkilling, whatsoever, recognises no right to kill and encourages all persons and institutions to do likewise.

-Though not rights, three powers to kill have sometimes been legally granted (or remain), under very strict circumstances.
+Though not rights, three powers to kill have sometimes been legally granted (or remain), always under very strict circumstances.
 We do not approve or condone to theses existing powers.
-They should be made into what they often already are, unwanted remnants of the past.
-They are:
+They should be made into what they often already are: unwanted remnants of the past.
+These powers are: